-Evident to these preparations is the crunchiness of Szechuan chicken as compared with the Hunan dish.
+Evident in these preparations is the crunchiness of Szechuan chicken as compared with the Hunan dish.

 This is probably due to the fusion of Worcestershire sauce, minced garlic, and sesame oil.
 Additionally, Hunan chicken has a dry, spicy heat flavor, while the Szechuan dish gives a mouth-numbing sensation.

 Hunan has a hint of tanginess, while the other tastes saltier.
-The fermentation process of the doubanjiang paste provides the earthy, fiery flavor.
+The fermentation process of the doubanjiang paste provides an earthy, fiery flavor.

 In contrast, the red chili peppers provide a citrusy tone, adding numbness to the mouth.